 Start your Sunday morning with oysters or an authentic Old Mobile Style West Indies Salad, then bring on the entree.
 Dyron and Sonya Powell’s vision of a place that celebrates the low-country culinary delights of the South is brought to vibrant life by Head Chef Randall Baldwin.
 Chef Baldwin’s brunch menu attests to that.
 From beignets just like your Gramère made them to grilled Carolina quail served up with a fresh farm egg, to cast iron buttermilk pancakes, you are certain to find something delightful to start your Sunday off.
 Hooo boy!

-So, y’all, that wraps up a dozen brunch joints without even touching on all of the incredible breakfast eateries we have here in the magically delicious city.
+So, y’all, that wraps up ten brunch joints without even touching on all of the incredible breakfast eateries we have here in the magically delicious city.
 Guess we’ll just have to save that for another morning’s work.